zeynepaksun/zeynepaksun/README.md

 ### Hi there 👋
-I'm a third-year software development student with a strong interest in exploring different technologies.
+I'm a fourth-year software development student with a strong interest in exploring different technologies.
 What you will find here is me trying to broaden my knowledge by trying out diverse technologies.

 Thank you for stopping by!